lorenzosinisi/retex/README.md

 ```

-Now we have built our network and it has a symbolic representation of the world and the description of the relationship between multiple entities and their values to trigger a rule (the last node {:Discount, :code, 50}).
+Now we have constructed our network, which possesses a symbolic representation of the world and describes the relationships between multiple entities and their values to trigger a rule.
+Notably, the last node in the graph is represented as {:Discount, :code, 50}.

-## How do we read that graph?
+Let's examine how we can interpret this graph step by step:

-Let's go step by step:
+1. At the first level, we encounter the Root node, which serves as a placeholder.

-1. At the first level we have the Root which is just a placeholder
+2. At the second level, we find the Flight and Customer nodes branching out from the Root node.
+It's important to note that they are at the same level.
-2. At the second level we have the nodes Flight and Customer (notice how they branch out of Root and are at the same level)
+3. Both the Flight and Customer nodes branch out only once since they each have only one attribute.
-3. Now both Flight and Customer branch out only once because they both have only one attribute
+4. Each attribute node (==100 and ==silver) branches out once again to indicate that if we encounter the attribute Customer.account_status, we should verify that its value is indeed "silver."
-4. Each of their attribute branches yet once again (==100 and ==silver) to signify that if we get such thing as Customer.account_status we should test that such status is indeed "silver)
+5. The last two nodes (==100 and ==silver) both connect to a new anonymous node called the Join node.
-5. Those last two nodes both join exactly one new anonymous node that we haven't seen before: the Join node
+6. The Join node branches out only once, leading to the right-hand side of the rule (also known as the production node).

-6. The Join node branches out only once pointing at the right hand side of the rule (aka production node)
+This structure of the graph allows us to represent and process complex relationships and conditions within our network.

 ## What are join nodes?

 Join nodes are also what is called "beta memory" in the original C. Forgy paper.
 To make it simple we can assert that they group together a set of conditions that need to be true in order for a rule to fire.
-In our last example the rule is:
+In our last example, the rule is:

 ```
 # pseudocode